cirosantilli/linux-cheat/desktop/README.md

         Type=Application
         Exec=firefox

-TODO who executable implements it? which DEs adopt it?
+TODO who executable implements it?
+Which DEs adopt it?

 #toolkits